Internal conversion (chemistry): Examples

 A classic example of this process is the quinine sulfate fluorescence, which can be quenched by the use of various halide salts.
 The excited molecule can de-excite by increasing the thermal energy of the surrounding solvated ions.

 Several natural molecules perform a fast internal conversion.
 This ability to transform the excitation energy of photon into heat can be a crucial property for photoprotection by molecules such as melanin.
 Fast internal conversion reduces the excited state lifetime, and thereby prevents bimolecular reactions.
 Bimolecular electron transfer always produces a reactive chemical species, free radicals.
 Nucleic acids (precisely the single, free nucleotides, not those bound in a DNA/RNA strand) have an extremely short lifetime due to a fast internal conversion.

 Both melanin and DNA have some of the fastest internal conversion rates.

 In applications that make use of bimolecular electron transfer the internal conversion is undesirable.
-For example, it is advantageous to have a long lived excited states in Grätzel cells (Dye-sensitized solar cells).
+For example, it is advantageous to have a long-lived excited state in Grätzel cells (Dye-sensitized solar cells).